cwyner/JIB-4342-RamblinRecyclers/README.md

 - Registration Screen
 - Login Screen
 - Account Roles
+- Settings Page
+- Teams
+- Supports use by organizations

 ### Bug Fixes
 - Users can create accounts, no longer one master account controlling the app (was this way for initial demo purposes)